DataDog/documentation/content/en/service_management/workflows/actions_catalog/generic_actions.md

   text: "Learn about integrations"
 ---

-Generic actions are workflow actions which are not associated with a tool or integration.
-This allows you to overcome any action that may not be currently present in the Actions catalog.
+Generic actions are workflow actions that are not associated with a tool or integration.
+They allow you to overcome any action that may not be currently present in the Actions catalog.
 As with all workflow actions, you can use the [context variables][1] tab to access any values available in the workflow context.
 You can also [request for a new action or entire integration][5].